Dissipative Unified Dark Fluid: Observational Constraints: Conclusions

-The study of the evolution of different cosmological parameters like the Hubble parameter, the distance modulus, the effective equation of state of the dark fluid, the cosmic deceleration parameter, and the cosmic density parameter showed that DUDF model highly matches observations and follows the standard scenario through the evolution history.
-Evolution of the deceleration parameter proved to reflect the well-known behavior of such parameter, with the present-day value of $q_0 = -0.51$, and an acceleration-deceleration transition redshift of $z_{tr} = 0.84$, all calculated for $\zeta_0 = 0$, which agrees with the results obtained by many previous authors.
+Later on, we studied the evolution of the cosmic fluid through the Hubble parameter, the distance modulus, BAO data, acoustic scale at last scattering $l_A$, the effective equation of state of the dark fluid, the cosmic deceleration parameter, and the cosmic density parameter.
+Such a study demonstrated that the fluid model highly matches observations and follows the standard scenario throughout the evolution history.
+The evolution of the deceleration parameter proved to reflect the well-known behavior of such parameter, with a present-day value that agrees with the results obtained by many previous authors.
 The evolution of the EoS of the fluid manifests its ability for a smooth transition between dark sectors at early and late times.
-The density parameter indicates again that the fluid can smoothly evolve from one dark sector to the other, with a dust density that matches $\Lambda$CDM model in the high redshift, and a dark energy density dominates to the future.
+The density parameter indicates again that the fluid can smoothly evolve from one dark sector to the other, with a dust density that matches the $\Lambda$CDM model during the high redshifts, and a dark energy density dominates the future.

-We can then conclude that observational data analysis indicated that DUDF model provides a viable framework for the description of our universe.
+Finally, we conclude that our unified fluid model provides a viable framework for describing the universe.